Table of Contents

 Just like you would with a traditional income statement, with a pro forma statement, you’ll include both the income and expenses of your business.
 The caveat is that you factor in whatever scenario you’ve got that will skew the income statement.
 In our example above, you might remove the investment cost of the business you acquired, since that large investment would make it look like your business operated at a loss.

 Pro forma income statements can also be used to forecast potential revenues based on a particular scenario.
-Let’s say you acquire that business, which will create a drop in revenues in the short term.
-This might also, however, create a boost in revenues down the road, and you can calculate this potential increase in revenues in your pro forma statement.
+Let’s say you take out a small business loan, which will take a toll on cash flow in the short term.
+If you use the loan to expand or bring new products to market, that could create a boost in revenues down the road, and you can calculate this potential increase in revenues in your pro forma statement.

-It’s important to note that pro forma income statements aren’t approved for Generally Accepted Accounting Principles and should only be used internally to better understand income and expenses over a period with unusual activity.
+It’s important to note that pro forma financials aren’t approved for Generally Accepted Accounting Principles.
+So they should only be used internally to better understand income and expenses over a period with unusual activity.

 Recommended: Small Business Balance Sheets